KashyapHolla/Machine-Learning/Bank Authentication/README.md

 * The purpose of this project is to classify bank notes into two classes (Authentic and Fake)

+  { Random Forest Classifier has been used for this purpose }

 ## Description:

 The data consists of 5 columns: